APPENDIX E

 From the results programs point of view when creating the lynx.evt file,

-same event with two heats, ie they have an A and B string.
-Longer events,
+having an A and B string.
+Longer events, 3/5000m, steeplechase etc,

 In order to use this timing feature you must have the following on your PC: